Jump to accessibility statement Skip to content

 How do I know which university is right for me?

-Once you’ve made a choice as to whether university is the best next step for you, you’ll need to consider what subject you’d like to study.
-Your options can seem endless, and you’ll find hundreds of courses to consider, so research course content carefully when you’re looking at your options.
+Once you’ve made a choice as to whether university is the best next step for you, you’ll need to consider what you’d like to study, whether at undergraduate or postgraduate level.
+Your options can seem endless, and you’ll find hundreds of courses to consider, so research course content carefully.
 The next key step to take is to sign up to an Open Day.

 Attending an Open Day means you’ll get a real feel for the university and campus, plus you’ll also get a taster of the subject you’re interested in.
 This is also the best opportunity you’ll have to ask all of your questions, and you should come away from the day with a better understanding of the course and the university itself.